Cored-Inc/Disvide/README.md

 The program will then generate a Discord bot for you.

-## 📝 How to Use
+## How to Use

-To use Disvide, please follow the instructions in the [Getting Started](#getting-started) section.
+To use Disvide, follow the instructions in the [Getting Started](#getting-started) section.
 Once you have generated your bot, you can customize it by editing the generated code.

-## 🤝 Contributing
+## Contributing

 Contributions to Disvide are welcome!
-If you would like to contribute, please follow these steps:
+If you would like to contribute, follow these steps:

 1. Fork this repository.
 2. Create a new branch with your changes: `git checkout -b my-feature-branch`.